-Oh and that brings me to one more point – Phoenix is a metropolitan area that encompasses a whole bunch of suburbs all considered the Phoenix area – Flagstaff, Tempe, Mesa, etc. I’m calling this post things to do in Phoenix but really these places are all just in the Phoenix area.
+Oh and that brings me to one more point – Phoenix is a metropolitan area that encompasses a whole bunch of suburbs all considered the Phoenix area – Scottsdale, Tempe, Mesa, etc. I’m calling this post things to do in Phoenix but really these places are all just in the Phoenix area.
 I’ve included a map at the bottom of this post with the locations of all of my recommended things to do in Phoenix so you can see where they are for planning your trip!

 1 – Explore the Desert on Four Wheels with Arizona Outdoor Fun Adventures

 If there’s one thing people know about Phoenix, it’s that it’s the desert.
 So take advantage of that and explore the desert in as many ways as you can.

 Our first day exploring Phoenix we had the chance to do an awesome UTV tour with Arizona Outdoor Fun Adventures, and it’s easily at the top of my list of fun things to do in Phoenix.
 The four of us girls packed into a quad ATV and followed our guide up and down small desert roads giving us our first glimpse of the gorgeous desert scenery.
 It was adrenaline pumping, a bit scary, and an overall seriously incredible adventure that I’d do again in a heartbeat.